oelarnes/spells/README.md

 Spells is not affiliated with 17Lands.
 Please review the Usage Guidelines for 17lands data before using Spells, and consider supporting their patreon.
 Spells is free and open-source; please consider contributing and feel free to make use of the source code under the terms of the MIT license.

 ## spells

-- Uses Polars for high-performance, multi-threaded, chunked aggregations of large datasets
+- Uses [Polars](https://docs.pola.rs/) for high-performance, multi-threaded, chunked aggregations of large datasets
 - Uses Polars to power an expressive query language for specifying custom extensions and optimizing complex queries
 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
 - Provides a CLI tool `spells [add|refresh|remove]` to download and manage external files
 - Downloads and manages public datasets from 17Lands
-- Downloads and models booster configuration and card data from MTGJSON
+- Downloads and models booster configuration and card data from [MTGJSON](https://mtgjson.com/)
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides enums for all base columns and built-in extensions, as well as for custom extension parameters
   - Enums are entirely optional, and all arguments can be specified as strings if desired
 - Uses Polars expressions to support second-stage aggregations like z-scores out of the box with one call to summon
+- Is lightweight: Polars is the only dependency

 ## summon

 `summon` takes four optional arguments, allowing a fully declarative specification of your desired analysis
   - `columns` specifies the desired output columns
     ```python